serverless/serverless/docs/README.md

 <!-- DOCS-SITE-LINK:END -->

-# Serverless Framework Documentation
+# Serverless Framework - An Introduction

-**Deliver software with radically less overhead.**
+***Build applications that demand attention, not maintenance.***

-This is the guiding principle behind the Serverless Framework, which was developed following the release of AWS Lambda in 2014.
-The Serverless Framework pioneered serverless architecture on AWS, a transformative approach to building applications on cloud infrastructure that auto-scales, incurs no charges when idle, and typically demands minimal maintenance.
-Today, it continues to be the leading developer tool for deploying serverless architectures.
+In 2014, AWS Lambda introduced a shift towards low-maintenance cloud computing.
+Following closely, the Serverless Framework not only encouraged this new direction by pioneering the concept of "serverless architectures".
+It simplified the integration of AWS Lambda and other cloud services, enabling developers to create applications that auto-scale, cost nothing when idle, and boast incredibly low maintenance.

-Here are the Serverless Framework's highlights:
+Since its inception, the Serverless Framework has been widely embraced by both start-ups and Fortune 500 companies like the New York Times, Nike, and EA Games.
+Several start-ups have achieved unicorn valuations and substantial exits with remarkably small engineering teams empowered by the Framework's capabilities.

-- **Empowering** - Build more and manage less with serverless architectures.
+If you want to stay ahead in today's fast-paced world, the Serverless Framework offers a compelling advantage.
+Build more, manage less, and deliver the kind of innovation that turns heads.

-- **Many Use-Cases** - Choose from tons of efficient serverless use-cases (APIs, Scheduled Tasks, Event Handlers, Streaming Data Pipelines, Web Sockets & more).
+## Highlights

-- **Automated** - Deploys both code and infrastructure together, resulting in out-of-the-box serverless apps.
+* **Empowerment for All:** Innovate faster by spending less time on infrastructure management.
-- **Easy** - Enjoy simple syntax to safely deploy AWS Lambda functions, event sources and more without being a cloud expert.
+* **Maximum Versatility:** Tackle diverse serverless use cases, from APIs and scheduled tasks to web sockets and data pipelines.
-- **Multi-Language** - Supports Node.js, Python, Java, Go, C#, Ruby, Swift, Kotlin, PHP, Scala, & F#
+* **Automated Deployment:** Streamline development with code and infrastructure deployment handled together.
-- **Full Lifecycle** - Manages the lifecycle of your serverless architecture (build, deploy, update, monitor, troubleshoot).
+* **Ease of Use:** Deploy complex applications without deep cloud infrastructure expertise, thanks to simple YAML configuration.
-- **Multi-Domains** - Group domains into Serverless Services for easy management of code, resources & processes, across large projects & teams.
+* **Language Agnostic:** Build in your preferred language – Node.js, Python, Java, Go, C#, Ruby, Swift, Kotlin, PHP, Scala, or F#.
-- **Multi-Environments** - Built-in support for multiple stages (e.g. development, staging, production).
+* **Complete Lifecycle Management:** Build, deploy, monitor, update, and troubleshoot serverless applications with ease.
-- **Guardrails** - Loaded with automation, optimization and best practices.
+* **Scalable Organization:** Structure large projects and teams efficiently with multi-domain support.
-- **Extensible** - Extend or modify the Framework and its operations via Plugins.
+* **Effortless Environments:** Seamlessly manage development, staging, and production environments.
-- **Plugin Ecosystem** - Extend or modify the Framework and its operations via Plugins.
+* **Customization Ready:** Extend and modify the Framework's functionality with a rich plugin ecosystem.
-- **Welcoming** - A passionate and welcoming community!
+* **Vibrant Community:** Get support and connect with a passionate community of Serverless developers.

 Get started via the Serverless Framework CLI using [this guide](https://serverless.com/framework/docs/getting-started/).